codecheckers/codecheckers.github.io/README.md

 CODECHECK is a process for independent reproduction of computations and awarding of time-stamped certificates for successful reproductions of scholarly articles.
 This repository contains the sources for the project website at `codecheck.org.uk` and graphic files of the project.

-**Note:** this repository cannot be named `codecheckers.github.io` because then pages can only by built by GitHub using the `master` branch.
+**Note:** the website currently must be built by GitHub pages, and therefore is named `codecheckers.github.io`, because only then can project repositories easily be built as subpages, e.g., https://codecheck.org.uk/register.
+Pages _cannot_ be built with Travis CI from `master` branch into a `gh-pages` branch.

 ## Logo and badge